Foreign Exchange (Forex) Open Market Rate In Pakistan 07 August 2025 - UrduPoint

 Foreign Exchange (Forex) Open Market Rate In Pakistan 07 August 2025

-Following were the Opening Rates of foreign currencies in kerb market issued by the Exchange Companies Association of Pakistan, here on Thursday

-KARACHI, (UrduPoint / Pakistan Point News - 7th Aug, 2025) Following were the Opening Rates of foreign currencies in kerb market issued by the Exchange Companies Association
+KARACHI, (UrduPoint / Pakistan Point News - 8th Aug, 2025) EXCHANGE RATES FOR CURRENCY NOTES CURRENCY SELLING BUYING

 APP/mzr/